iotaledger/inx-poi/documentation/docs/welcome.md

 # Welcome to INX-POI

-INX-POI enables generating and verifying Proof-of-Inclusion in the Tangle or the ledger state.
+INX-POI enables generating and verifying Proof-of-Inclusion of blocks in the Tangle.
 Given a piece of data or transaction and the proof, one can verify whether it was included in the Tangle at a given point in time.

 ## Setup